 Children between ages 12 – 15 have the highest injury rate of ATV injuries requiring treatment by an emergency department.
 Between 1985 – 2015, ATV accidents resulted in the death of 3,000 children under the age of 15 and nearly 1 million emergency department visits.
 While there are youth ATVs available on the market, the highest percent of fatalities occurred in children driving adult-sized ATVs.

 Who may be Liable for Damages?

 Depending on the unique situation of the accident, victims of an ATV accident may be able to file a claim against multiple defendants.
 The driver of the ATV may be at fault for reckless or careless operation of the vehicle.
 Or a property owner with a known hazard on the property may be at fault.
 In some cases, the manufacturer of the ATV may be at fault for a defective product.
+Defective products may include parts of the vehicle such as the gas tank, tires, throttle, or clutch.
+In these cases, you may be able to file a product liability claim.
 And in many cases, an individual may need help filing a claim against their own insurance company for medical expenses, lost income, funeral expenses, and more.
 These cases can be very complicated, especially when multiple defendants or insurance companies are involved.
 An ATV Accident lawyer in our firm will investigate the incident to identify who may be liable for your injuries.

 What if I was Partially Responsible for my Injury?